ricardomm7/leaflink/docs/sprintA/us007/01.requirements-engineering/Readme.md

-# US007 - Register vehicle check-up
+# US002 - Register a Job

 ## 1. Requirements Engineering

 ### 1.1.
 User Story Description

-As a fleet manager, I wish to register a vehicle's checkup.
+As an organization employee, I want to create a new task in order to be further published.

 ### 1.2.
 Customer Specifications and Clarifications